enisbukalo/EntityForge/README.md

 - `-n, --no-tests` (Linux only)
 - `-g, --coverage` (Linux only)

-### Example project

-The `Example/` project includes a script that builds/copies the engine package into the example.

 ## Public API entry points

 Most users interact with the engine through `GameEngine`: